Scripture Reference: Genesis 4:1-16, 25

 Two of Adam and Eve’s sons were Cain (a farmer) and Abel (a shepherd).
-Abel was faithful and offered the best meat from his best lamb in his flock to God as a sacrifice.
+Abel was faithful and offered the best meat from the best lamb in his flock to God as a sacrifice.
 Cain offered some produce from his crops as his offering to God.
 God was pleased with Abel’s sacrifice but not with Cain’s.
 This made Cain so angry that he killed his own brother, Abel.
-In punishment God banished Cain from the area he knew as home.
+In punishment, God exiled (or banished) Cain from the area he knew as home.

-Adam and Eve followed God’s instructions to multiply and fill the earth when first Cain, and then Abel were born.
-Cain became a farmer and Abel became a shepherd.
+Adam and Eve followed God’s instructions to multiply and fill the earth when first Cain and then Abel were born.
+Cain became a farmer, and Abel became a shepherd.
 The name “Cain” comes from a Hebrew word meaning make or get.
-Here that word is translated “Brought forth”.
+Here that word is translated as “Brought forth”.
 To put it into English, Eve said, “With the help of the Lord I have gotten a man, so I will call him Gotten.”

-The name “Abel” means a breath, a sigh, or a trifle—almost nothing.
-We are not told why Eve chose that name.
+The name “Abel” means a breath, a sigh, or a trifle – almost nothing.
+We are not told why Eve chose that name, but possibly because she only had Abel a short time before he was killed.
 When they were grown, Abel was in the profession of raising sheep; Cain worked the soil.

 Genesis 4:7 indicates that God gave Cain a second chance to obey.
 But instead of taking God’s advice, Cain became angry and murdered his brother.
 Cain was now openly rebellious.

 When God asked Cain where Abel was, even though He knew the answer, God may have been giving Cain the opportunity to confess and repent.
 But Cain’s rebellion continued as he denied knowing where Abel was.